Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Where do you feel the dance industry in Adelaide is going?
 How is it changing or developing?
 Or is it not changing?

 Maria: Look, a lot of things are still the same.
 When we started Rhythm, our vision was to try and unite the dance industry, and I think in a very small way we probably have done, or taken that a couple of steps forward.
 I think the industry now is a lot bigger than it was.
-There are more people learning to dance now than I think that it was, which is great.
-It may not seem like that because they’re scattered so there is a lot of places in Adelaide where dance lessons are being held.
-Some on a grand scale, like you have here at Quicksteps, some on a much smaller scale.
-Going back when we started there was, I think, 3 main schools.
+More people are learning to dance now than I think they were, which is great.
+It may not seem like that because they’re scattered, so there are a lot of places in Adelaide where dance lessons are being held.
+Some on a grand scale, as you have here at Quicksteps, some on a much smaller scale.
+Going back when we started, there were, I think, 3 main schools.

 Michelle: 3 big institutions